telus/tds-core/packages/InteractiveIcon/Dependent.md

 ### Usage criteria

-These icons indicate interactivity but not themselves function as independent interactive components.
+These icons indicate interactivity, but are not interactive on their own.
+They depend on the Link component.
 They depend on the [Link](#link) component.

-- Should depend on other interactive components with a visible label as part of the wrapper component
 - Must include accessible hidden text using `A11yContent` when label does not explicitly indicate use or action
   - Be mindful of using `A11yContent` appropriately as it may appear before or after the label
 - Must not be used in headings
 - Must not be used as an independent interactive component or render as independent SVG
+- Should depend on other interactive components with a visible label as part of the wrapper component

 ```jsx noeditor
 const IconTable = require('../../docs/components/custom/IconTable/IconTable').default